This document describes how DRACOON for Windows can be deployed on a corporate network and automatically installed on PCs of Windows domain users.

 - For the full functionality of DRACOON for Windows, all three MSI files above must be deployed: The actual program installer (first MSI package) and both Explorer extensions (second and third MSI packages).
 The third installation package is required under 64-bit Windows so that the DRACOON commands on shortcut menus can also be displayed in file browsers of 32-bit programs (e.g. in 32-bit versions of Microsoft Office).

-- If you only install the first MSI package, the DRACOON Explorer extensions (DRACOON commands in shortcut menus of Explorer) are not available (which can be used, for example, to explicitly control the synchronization of individual folders/files).
-However, it is basically possible to use DRACOON on the basis of just the first MSI package (not recommended).
+- If you only install the first MSI package, the DRACOON Explorer extensions (DRACOON commands in shortcut menus of Explorer) are not available (which can be used, for example, to control the synchronization of individual folders/files explicitly).
+However, it is basically possible to use DRACOON based on just the first MSI package (not recommended).

 - The MSI packages can also be used to update existing installations of DRACOON for Windows.
-Make sure that all three MSI packages are deployed when updating DRACOON for Windows.
+Ensure all three MSI packages are deployed when updating DRACOON for Windows.

 Preconfigure server and drive letter: Prepare and deploy bookmark file